Achievable logoAchievable logo

 Best execution

-FINRA Rule 5310 establishes “best execution” regulations for broker-dealers.
-This rule set intends to ensure firms execute customer transactions as favorably as possible.
-Often, this means obtaining the best possible price, but there are more dynamics firms must consider beyond money.
-FINRA requires broker-dealers to exercise “reasonable diligence” when surveying the market before executing a trade.
-In particular, the following factors must be considered:
+FINRA Rule 5310 sets “best execution” requirements for broker-dealers.
+The goal is to ensure firms execute customer transactions as favorably as possible.
+Often that means obtaining the best available price, but firms must consider other execution quality factors as well.

 • The market’s character